Phrase layers

 noun_phrase_genm_layer(Type,NL,[]).

-The word list of (3.21) contains a determiner word, followed by a common noun word that can serve as a noun phrase head, followed by a coordination word, and ending with a second common noun word that can also serve as a noun phrase head.
-As (3.21) shows, this leads to coordination, with each common noun word occupying its own conjunct internal to the noun phrase structure.
-What is still more interesting is the location of the determiner word, because the results reveal two alternative placements.
+The word list of (3.23) contains a determiner word, followed by a common noun word that can serve as a noun phrase head, followed by a coordination word, and ending with a second common noun word that can also serve as a noun phrase head.
+As (3.23) shows, this leads to coordination, with each common noun word occupying its own conjunct internal to the noun phrase structure.
+What is most interesting is the location of the determiner word, because the results reveal two alternative placements.

 (CONJP (CONJ and)